Short Story Analysis: “The Judge’s House” by Bram Stoker

 “It was an old rambling, heavy-built house of the Jacobean style, with heavy gables and windows, unusually small, and set higher than was customary in such houses, and was surrounded with a high brick wall massively built.
 Indeed, on examination, it looked more like a fortified house than an ordinary dwelling.
 But all these things pleased Malcolmson” (Stoker).

-However, the student is young and skeptical, so pays no mind to the superstitious warnings; and yet slowly, over the course of the days that he has stayed in the haunted abode, he realizes that the house is infested with rats, which both unsettles and alarms him, as they make quite a racket while he attempts to work on his mathematical quandaries.
+However, the student is young and skeptical, so pays no mind to the superstitious warnings.
+Yet, slowly, over the course of the following days, he realizes rats have infested the house.
+The vermin both unsettles and alarms him.
+As it turns out, they make quite a racket while he attempts to work on his mathematical quandaries.

 “Tonight the rats disturbed him more than they had done on the previous night.
 How they scampered up and down and under and over!
 How they squeaked, and scratched, and gnawed!
 How they, getting bolder by degrees, came to the mouths of their holes and to the chinks and cracks and crannies in the wainscoting till their eyes shone like tiny lamps as the firelight rose and fell” (Stoker).

-Furthermore, he is warned by various characters that the Judge’s house is a haunted one, as the judge was a twisted man who sent many criminals to death by hanging with complete impunity.
-One day, after traveling to the local inn “The Good Traveler,” Malcolmson meets with local doctor and scholar Dr. Thornhill who tells him about the Judge’s evil deeds.
-So twisted was this judge, Malcolmson is told, that he had the rope used to hang many of the criminals hung from the warning bell in his home before his death.
+Furthermore, various characters warn him that the Judge’s house is a haunted one.
+The judge was a twisted man who sent many criminals to death by hanging with complete impunity.
+One day, after traveling to the local inn “The Good Traveler,” Malcolmson meets with local doctor and scholar Dr. Thornhill.
+Thornhill tells him about the Judge’s evil deeds.
+The judge was a twisted man, Malcolmson is told.
+In fact, he was so evil, he had the rope used to hang those he sentenced to death hung from his home’s warning bell.

-Malcolmson investigates the rope at the Judge’s house and takes a “deadly interest in it” as he speculates as to “who these victims were, and the grim wish of the Judge to have such a ghastly relic ever under his eyes” (Stoker).
-It is at this point that a particularly antagonistic rat that had been assailing the young student over the course of a few days emerges once again to antagonize him some more.
+Malcolmson investigates the rope at the Judge’s house and takes a “deadly interest in it.”
+He speculates as to “who these victims were, and the grim wish of the Judge to have such a ghastly relic ever under his eyes” (Stoker).
+It is at this point that a particularly antagonistic rat emerges.
+Before, it had been assailing the young student over the course of a few days emerges once again to antagonize him some more.

-And, yet, before the student can make a confident (killing) blow on the creature, he is confronted by none other than the judge himself—or at least the ghost of the judge—who harries him with a noose made from the alarm bell rope.
+And, yet, the student is unable to kill the rat.
+He is then confronted by none other than the judge himself.
+In spectral form, the judge harries him with a noose made from the alarm bell rope.

 Stoker writes, “He saw the Judge approach—still keeping between him and the door—and raise the noose and throw it towards him as if to entangle him.
 With a great effort he made a quick movement to one side, and saw the rope fall beside him, and heard it strike the oaken floor.
 Again the Judge raised the noose and tried to ensnare him, ever keeping his baleful eyes fixed on him, and each time by a mighty effort the student just managed to evade it.”

-Unfortunately, the student succumbs to his own skepticism and reticence to believe in the supernatural and is found the next morning hanged from the rafters.
+Unfortunately, the student succumbs to his own skepticism and reticence to believe in the supernatural.
+By the time help arrives, he is found the hanged from the rafters.

 “There at the end of the rope of the great alarm bell hung the body of the student, and on the face of the Judge in the picture was a malignant smile” (Stoker).